metamath/lamp-guide/docs/11/index.md

 ☞ We hope to see **your name** in future database descriptions!! ☜

-Theorem `idi` and the next one `a2ii` are very peculiar, because they are theorems that can be proved without axioms.
+Theorem `idi` and the next one `a2ii` are very peculiar, because they are theorems that can be proven in Metamath without axioms.
 Metamath verifiers work by using the hypotheses and applying the justifications they are given to show that they can produce what is to be proved.
 In this odd case, the hypothesis is what needs to be proved, so a metamath verifier is allowed to just use it.
+Both proofs
+have 0 essential steps and 1 if you include syntax proof steps (showing that the inputs and outputs match).
+This doesn't hurt Metamath's generality;
-It's hard to imagine a useful mathematical system where you're not allowed to conclude something you assume, so this isn't a weakness of Metamath.
+it's hard to imagine a useful mathematical system where you're not allowed to conclude something you assume.

 Theorem `idi` doesn't let us conclude anything new, so it's normally not useful.
 It's only useful in special technical situations.